Khaled2049/DaCoda/content/posts/how-to-create-a-blog.md

 #### Prerequisites
 1. Git installed.

-2. Hugo installed - choco install hugo-extended --version=0.146.2 (on windows)
+2. Hugo installed - choco install hugo-extended --version=0.146.2 (on windows).
+Follow steps from the docs for other OS

 ## Create the Site
 Create a new Hugo site: